 Bradley S. Hartman was born in New York and studied Music Education and Trombone Performance at the C.W.
 Post Campus of Long Island University (Brookville, N.Y.) where he received a Bachelor of Music degree.
-While studying there, he began arranging pieces for brass quintet and later wrote compositions for trombone quartet, and jazz combo.
+While studying there, he began arranging pieces for brass quintet and later wrote trombone quartet and jazz combo compositions.
 His original blues, Coolin' Off was performed by the C.W.
 Post Jazz Combo on the main stage at the world-renowned Montreux Jazz Festival in Montreaux, Switzerland.
 At his senior trombone recital, he premiered his first original brass quintet, Meditation, a three-movement work.

-Currently, Mr. Hartman is the Associate Director and Composer-in-Residence of the Smithtown Community Band (Smithtown, N.Y.) as well as the Director of Bands at Bellport High School (Bellport, N.Y.).
-Mr. Hartman currently resides on Long Island with his wife, Cheryl, and their son, Adam.
+Currently, Mr. Hartman is the Associate Director and Composer-in-Residence of the Smithtown Community Band (Smithtown, N.Y.) as well as the Musical Director and Conductor of the Bay Area Symphony Orchestra (Bayport, N.Y.).
+Mr. Hartman currently resides on Long Island with his wife, Cheryl, and their sons, Adam and Christopher.